 - Parkinson's disease

 - Vertebral fractures

-Our emergency care teams exceed standards that ensure the best stroke care and stroke recovery care for you.
-Additionally, with one neuro-endovascular radiologist and one neuro-endovascular surgeon in residence at Johnston-Willis Hospital, we are the only healthcare network to offer neuro-endovascular procedures for stroke.
+Our emergency care teams aim to exceed even the highest stroke care standards to ensure the best stroke care and stroke recovery care for you.
+With one neuro-endovascular radiologist and one neuro-endovascular surgeon in residence Johnston-Willis Hospital, we are the only healthcare network to offer neuro-endovascular procedures for stroke.

 Trigeminal neuralgia treatment

 Trigeminal neuralgia is a disorder that causes severe pain in one side of the face.
 Because this can also be a symptom of many other disorders, trigeminal neuralgia often goes undiagnosed or misdiagnosed.

 We offer multiple treatment options for trigeminal neuralgia, including glycerol injection and microvascular decompression (a procedure that relieves pressure from a nerve).

 Depending on your condition or procedure, we may need to transfer you to a spacious, private room within one of our neuroscience intensive care units (ICUs) or step-down units for your recovery.
 These units use advanced inpatient monitoring technology, which means you'll receive fast-responding, highly effective care and a quiet environment for healing.

 At our hospitals, we begin your neurological or stroke rehabilitation in your room to help you heal.
 Our specialists use many forms of rehabilitation therapy, including physical, occupational and speech therapy, to help you regain as much function as possible.

 Looking for a location?